In sport, fitness and gym facilities, many In In

 Follow the links to read what happens and know ideas of noise control solutions for each transmission path.

-Noise transfer through the building façade
+- Noise transfer through the building façade.

-of sport, fitness and gym facilities
+Noise transfer through the building façade of sport, fitness and gym facilities

 What happens?